In Plain Sight

 When zoologists tried to change the words for bat and shrew, the Führer was not amused.

-What does the supermassive black hole at the center of the Milky Way look like?
+George Chapline believes that the Event Horizon Telescope will offer evidence that black holes are really dark energy stars.
+NASA What does the supermassive black hole at the center of the Milky Way look like?
 Early next year, we might find out.
-The Event Horizon Telescope—really a virtual telescope with an effective…Read More
+The Event Horizon Telescope—really a virtual telescope with an effective diameter of the […]